-These banana coconut muffins are refined sugar and dairy free, and make the perfect 3pm pick me up.
-Healthier than traditional muffins, but trust me, you won’t miss the extra sugar.
+These healthy banana coconut muffins are so easy to make and are ready in under 30 minutes.
+They are refined sugar and dairy free, and make the perfect 3pm pick me up.

 Do you guys remember the first time you discovered what the heck a food blog was?
 I do!
 I was at the very beginning of my healthy cooking journey at the ripe old age of 25 (yep – I was a late bloomer!).
 I was in a job I absolutely despised and spent the majority of my day surfing the net (oops).
 Trying to put my surfing time to a more productive use than just mindlessly scrolling my Facebook newsfeed, I decided to search for recipes and meal ideas.

 I soon discovered that there were these amazing people who had blogs filled with delicious recipes.
 One of the first blog’s I discovered was Cookie and Kate.
 I immediately fell in love with Cookie (who can resist an adorable dog), and felt a connection to Kate who spoke of her time in a soul crushing office job (same, girl).

 I made Kate’s banana bread recipe as soon as I got home and was not disappointed.